AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 You send these HTTP commands/requests to the resource server, and parse the responses that come back.
 You can do this using the following methods:

-* in person, manually, using the interactive [API Explorer](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com)
+* in person, manually, using the interactive [API Explorer](/docs/aodocs-staging.altirnao.com/1/routes/document/v1/%7BdocumentId%7D/get)
 * using a third-party service provider like [Postman](https://learning.postman.com/docs/postman/launching-postman/introduction/)
-* programmatically, using code (cURL, Java, etc.) to automate request/response interactions
+* programmatically, using code to automate request/response interactions

 On a high level, the interaction consists of three stages: